xpack/web-jekyll/pages/dev-tools/openocd/support.md

 ---
-title: How to get help for OpenOCD?
+title: How to get help for xPack OpenOCD?
 permalink: /openocd/support/

 date: 2019-06-21 11:08:00 +0300